What You Need to Know About Teeth Whitening

 Every set of teeth is unique.
 Since cosmetic teeth whitening uses chemicals, it’s important that you consider your own teeth and their sensitivity before settling on a treatment option.
 For example, for more sensitive teeth, continued application of whitening gels with lower chemical concentrations may be necessary to avoid discomfort, rather than fewer applications of a higher concentration.

-We therefore recommend that you book an appointment with us to discuss which treatment option would be best for you and your teeth.
+We therefore recommend that you book an appointment with us at our Perth dental clinic to discuss which treatment option would be best for you and your teeth.

 Teeth Whitening Options